 Final Words on the Japanese Language

-So, there it is.
-An overview of the Japanese language, its difficulties, and the beauty of those complexities.
+So, there it is—an overview of the Japanese language, its difficulties, and the beauty of those complexities.

-It goes without saying that no language is complete, especially one as extensive as Japanese.
+No language is complete, especially one as extensive as Japanese.
 Yet, I attempted to cover most elements.

 The Japanese language customs and culture are worth exploring with its outstanding and rich heritage.